vic-ma/howtodismantle.github.io/_posts/2024-03-15-The-ultimate-SAP-Ninja-guide-on-how-to-handle-multiple-BAPI-returns.md

       COMPONENT INTO @RETVAL
 {% endhighlight %}

 And here's the result in the sample pbmx.
-The two variable are just bound to two test fields and an error is provoked by requeting a non-existant production order.
+The two variable are just bound to two test fields and an error is provoked by requesting a non-existant production order.

 ![image](/assets/2024-03-15/050.png)